 IF AUMA PASSES, WILL PEOPLE SMOKE MARIJUANA IN PUBLIC?

 Of course, it will continue to be against the law to drive a vehicle while under the influence of marijuana.
 When someone is charged with driving under the influence of pot in California, it’s handled legally just as if the person had been charged with driving under the influence of alcohol.
-Marijuana-DUI is a serious charge in this state, and defendants will need to retain legal representation from a California criminal defense attorney.
+Marijuana-DUI is a serious charge in this state, and defendants will need to retain legal representation from a California drug crimes attorney.
 Employers will still be allowed to maintain “drug-free” workplaces, and landlords may ban marijuana possession and cultivation on their rental properties.

 WILL THE STATE BENEFIT IF AUMA IS APPROVED?